akhilkedia/AllTrans/app/src/main/assets/README.md

 ### The Translated app is "Force Close"

+* Click on the app's name in "Apps to translate" tab, and click on "Click to Clear Translation Cache".
 * Click on the app's name in "Apps to Translate" tab, and in "Other Settings" fill in "Delay Before Replcaing With Translated Text" to 2000.
 * Click on the app's name in "Apps to translate" tab, and in "Other Settings" fill in "Delay Before Starting to Translate WebViews" to 2000.